JoenTheWizard/Tutor_Stuff/Tutoring/C-examples/homework_2023_C.md

 # Task 10
 ## sizeof()
 Write a C program that calculates the size of various data types.
-The program should output the size in bytes for the following data types: char, int, float, double, and long.
+The program should output the size in bytes for the following data types: `char`, `int`, `float`, `double`, and `long`.
 Additionally, make an array (any length greater than 1) of each of those types and print the sizes (in bytes).
 Explain the outputs.